emu7800/emu7800.github.io/README.md

 ## Building from Source

-The following tools are needed for a default build:
+The following tools are needed for a Default build:

 - [.NET 10.0](https://dotnet.microsoft.com/en-us/download/dotnet/10.0)